gabimor/keyboardninja/README.md

 # Keyboard ninja

 homepage
 * top apps ("121 more" link)
 * quotes
   * special hell for people
   * the ui disappears

 search
 * solve refocus bug
 * if app not found - suggest add

 search results
 * get data from db
-* show app name in search on arrival from other page/refresh
 * link to suggest form from app category
 * change OS
 * pin